apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 #### Reliable broadcast

-When a node wants to broadcast a message, it individually sends that message to every other node.
+When a node wants to broadcast a message, it individually sends that message to every other node in the cluster.
 However, it could happen that a message is dropped, and the sender crashes before retransmitting it.
 In this case, some nodes never get the message.
-To improve reliability, we can enlist the help of the other nodes.
-Therefore, the first time a node receives a message, it retransmits it to all other nodes.
-This way, if some nodes crash, all the remaining nodes are guaranteed to receive every message.
+We can enlist the help of the other nodes to make the system more reliable.
+The first time a node receives a message, it forwards it to everyone else.
+This way, if some nodes crash, all the remaining ones are guaranteed to receive every message.
-However, this approach comes with a whopping complexity of *O(n<sup>2</sup>), as each node will receive every message *n - 1* times.
+Unfortunately, this approach comes with a whopping *O(n<sup>2</sup>)* complexity, as each node will receive every message *n - 1* times.
 For a small distributed system, this is not a problem, but for a large one, this is a huge overhead.
 We can choose to sacrifice some reliability in favor of efficiency.
 The protocol can be tweaked such that when a node wishes to broadcast a message, it sends it only to a subset of nodes, chosen at random.
-Likewise, on receiving a message for the first time, a node forwards it to fixed number of randomly chosen nodes.
+Likewise, on receiving a message for the first time, a node forwards it to fixed number of random nodes.
 This is called a [gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol), and in practice, if the parameters of the algorithm are chosen carefully, the probability of a message being lost can be very small.

 ## References and Further Reading